Lost in Food

 Additional recipe suggestions

-If you love baking then why not have a read of our Ultimate Guide to Baking with Kids which is packed full of recipes, hints and tips to help children have fun in the kitchen.
+If you love baking then why not have a read of my Fun Baking with Kids post which is packed full of recipes, hints and tips to help children have fun in the kitchen.

 American Buttermilk Pancakes with Cinnamon